ethereum/portal-network-specs/witness.md

 The `OpCode` is a single byte that has a unique identifier of the instruction.
 It defines how the next bytes are interpreted.

-For some data, like `Hash` or some kind of flags byte, we know the length in advance, so we can just read the known amount of bytes.
+The parameter's type and value are interpeted based on it's position (e.g. if `HASH` expects a 32-byte hash after the opcode, the parsing code should treat the next 32 bytes as a hash).

-For the other types of data the encoder defines how to interpret it.
+We don't store any extra meta information for the values that have fixed lengths.
+For the other types of data the length is encoded in one way or another.

 Here is how the instuctions are encoded: